IwunzeGE/aws-bootcamp-cruddur-2023/journal/week3.md

 I received an email alert upon creating the user
 ![email alert](https://user-images.githubusercontent.com/110903886/223865850-1da81fb4-7f3e-4638-b4f0-187c4db18edb.png)

-- If login fails and gives the below error, Then we might need to force the password rester via the CLI.
+- If login fails and gives the below error, Then we might need to force the password reset via the CLI.
 This is because user confirmation wasn't allowed from the console.

 ![user login cannot read properties error](https://user-images.githubusercontent.com/110903886/223866654-7884243d-9a9b-4aa7-badf-c851a3e8f829.png)